whatsupmailbox/whatsupmailbox.github.io/_posts/2016-01-21-Luxor-Box-Subscription-January-2016-Review.md

 <DD>Value $45</DD>
 </DL>

 <p>I used to not be a scarf person before my subscription addiction, but now is a different story.
-I do love me a good scarf but unfortunately the design on this one in particular is just not my style.
+I do love me a good scarf but unfortunately the design on this one particularly is just not my style.
 Jules Smith is a great brand and I've receive quite a few items from them in the past so it's nothing against the quality or brand, just personal preference.</p>
 <br>

 <p>Here's a closer look at the scarf:</p>
 <center><img src="/images/LuxorBoxJan2016JulesSmithScarf3.jpg"></center>
 <p>The material is really soft.
-I do wish it was in a different design so it looks somewhat good on me, but sadly no so this will be gifted.</p>
+I do wish it was in a different design so it looks somewhat good on me, but sadly no, so this will be gifted.</p>

 <br>